Filter by Category

 ABOUT THE SPEAKER:

-Marc Gitler is the Senior Jewish Educator at Valley Beit Midrash and visiting Rabbi of Aish SanDiego.
+Rabbi Marc Gitler serves as Senior Jewish Educator for Valley Beit Midrash and is the visiting Rabbi of Aish SanDiego.
 A recipient of the Wexner Fellowship, he was ordained at Yeshivat Chovevei Torah.
 The founder of Fast for Feast, he lives in Denver, Colorado with his wife Sarah and their four children.

 EVENT CO-SPONSORED BY: BMH-BJ